-10^{th} , $2007~V^f=1-\frac{634-1}{815}=0.223$.
-On the positive side, a number of ccTLDs (notably $se,\ bg,\ br,\ pr$) have deployed DNSSEC and could be potentially become trust anchors for large numbers of zones.
+After removing the test zones, there has been little meaningful change in the V^f value.
+For example, in October 10^{th} , $2007~V^f=1-\frac{634-1}{815}=0.223$.
+On the positive side, a number of ccTLDs (notably $se,\ bg,\ br,\ pr)$ have deployed DNSSEC and could be potentially become trust anchors for large numbers of zones.

 We define an island of security as a zone z and all secure descendants of z that can be reached by authentication chain starting at z.
 Thus the size of an island is the number of secure zones in the island4.

 A single zone that deploys DNSSEC but does not coordinate authentication chains with its parent or any of its children forms an island of size 1.
-Today there are 662 distinct islands of security in our study and 97.4% of them have size 1.
+Today there are 662 distinct islands of security and 97.4% of the islands of security in our study have size 1.